mwakad/box-office-movie-insights/README.md

 ## Exploratory Data Analysis (EDA)
 To understand the distribution of our data, we conducted an exploratory data analysis (EDA).
 Some of the key EDA steps included:
-• Visualizing top actors by total profit: We identified the actors with the highest total profits from their movie roles.
+**• Visualizing top actors by total profit:** We identified the actors with the highest total profits from their movie roles.
-• Analyzing genre profitability: We explored which movie genres produced the highest average profits.
+**• Analyzing genre profitability:** We explored which movie genres produced the highest average profits.
-• Seasonal trends: We examined how movie release timing (e.g., Summer vs. Winter) impacted profitability.
+**• Seasonal trends:** We examined how movie release timing (e.g., Summer vs. Winter) impacted profitability.

 ## Statistical Analysis and Hypothesis Testing
 To validate our findings, we performed several statistical tests:

-1. ANOVA for Genre Effect: We tested whether the movie genre affected profitability using a one-way ANOVA test.
+**1. ANOVA for Genre Effect:** We tested whether the movie genre affected profitability using a one-way ANOVA test.

-2. ANOVA for Seasonal Effect: We evaluated if release season influenced profitability with another ANOVA test.
+**2. ANOVA for Seasonal Effect:** We evaluated if release season influenced profitability with another ANOVA test.

-3. Pearson Correlation for Budget and Profit: We assessed whether there was a correlation between the production budget and profitability.
+**3. Pearson Correlation for Budget and Profit:** We assessed whether there was a correlation between the production budget and profitability.

-4. Chi-Square Test for Actor Influence: We tested if top actors’ involvement influenced the likelihood of a movie being highly profitable.
+**4. Chi-Square Test for Actor Influence:** We tested if top actors’ involvement influenced the likelihood of a movie being highly profitable.

 ### Hypothesis Testing Summary:

-• Genre: We failed to reject the null hypothesis that genre does not significantly affect profitability.
+**• Genre:** We failed to reject the null hypothesis that genre does not significantly affect profitability.
-• Season: Similarly, we found no significant impact from the season of release on movie profits.
+**• Season:** Similarly, we found no significant impact from the season of release on movie profits.
-• Budget: While the budget showed no direct significant correlation, we noted that larger budgets did not always equate to higher returns.
+**• Budget:** While the budget showed no direct significant correlation, we noted that larger budgets did not always equate to higher returns.
-• Star Power: We found strong evidence that the involvement of top actors is correlated with higher profitability.
+**• Star Power:** We found strong evidence that the involvement of top actors is correlated with higher profitability.

 ## Key Findings
 * Genre: The most profitable genres are Action, Adventure, and Comedy.